 He's also been a television and radio commentator and analyst with appearances on the "Today Show," "Larry King Live," "Imus," “Dateline;” “CBS 40 Hours” and "The Brian Lehrer Show," among others.

-And Murray has continued his award-winning reporting as a columnist with DNAinfo New York, scoring top honors from The New York Press Club, the distinguished Society of Silurians and the Society of Professional Journalists.
+And Murray has continued his award-winning reporting at DNAinfo New York, scoring top honors from The New York Press Club, the Society of Silurians and the Society of Professional Journalists.